jdberry/tag/README.md

 	tag -tgm \* *

+You may use the --enter or --descend options to display the contents of, or recursively descend through, any directories provided.
+This is similar to the --find operation, but operates recursively: there may be differences in performance and/or output ordering in particular cases:

+    tag --match \* --descend .

 ### List the tags on a file

-This *list* operation lists all the tags for each file specified.
+This *list* operation lists the given files, displaying the tags on each:

 	tag --list file
 	tag --list file1 file2...